Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 - It has a rich marketplace of free extensions, enabling you to configure your IDE to your heart's content.
 - It works cross-platform and has a straightforward way of syncing your settings across devices.
 - It is quite easy to configure because it suggests improvements on its own as needed.
+- It has access to a built-in terminal.
+Try hitting CTRL + ` when you install it.

 ### Installing VS Code